 The Village Hall is now closed for the National Lockdown.
 We will reopen as soon as we can for regular bookings.
 Certain activities are still allowed in the hall so please get in touch to discuss a booking.
-Parish Council meetings will go ahead but this will be virtual meetings.
-The agenda for meeting is published approximately a week before the meeting and can be found on our Parish Council Meetings Page.
+Parish Council meetings are being held virtually.
+The agendas for Parish Council meetings are published approximately a week before the meeting and can be found on our Parish Council Meetings Page.
 If you would like to attend the virtual meeting, there is a link to register and access the meeting on the agenda.

 If you have any queries or need help, please contact us by email: [email protected] or call 01636 613024.